 With No MO Red Tape and individual department participation, Missouri collected over 4,500 public comments on red tape reduction.

 The following spreadsheet aggregates all public comments collected by individual departments and the No MO Red Tape website.
 This data can be sorted or filtered within the embedded view or downloaded as a .csv file.

-Upon concluding their rule review, departments publish a final report that summarizes their process and outcomes.
+Upon concluding their rule review, departments published a final report that summarized their process and outcomes.
 These reports detail each department's approach to soliciting public feedback through public hearings, department websites, the No MO Red Tape website, and other sources.

 After departments identify potential rule changes, they submit the proposed amendments and rescissions to the Missouri Secretary of State to begin the formal rulemaking process.